The different types of sea kayaking

 This page has been translated automatically.

 Since its creation by the Inuit (an indigenous Arctic people) over 4,000 years ago, the kayak has been designed for travelling and hunting at sea, hence its current name, sea kayaking.
-But did you know that nowadays, sea kayaking is also practised on other bodies of water?
+But did you know that these days, sea kayaking is also practised on other bodies of water?

 With its elongated, streamlined shape, a sea kayak differs from other types of kayak in that it has a raised bow to face the waves and current.
 It can have an open hull (sit-on-top) or a closed hull (sit-in or decked kayak), which requires the use of a kayak skirt at the coaming (the opening through which you pass to enter the kayak) to prevent water from entering the boat.
 And, contrary to what many people think at first glance, sea kayaks are very stable!
 So it's ideal for getting around in the sea, but not only that: find out more about all the waters you can sea kayak on below!